Wyndham Central College

-Wyndham Central College, formerly the Werribee Technical School and Galvin Park Secondary College (GPSC) is the former name of a government high school in the outer Melbourne suburb of Werribee, Victoria, Australia.
-In 2013, Galvin Park Secondary College was renamed Wyndham Central College.
+Wyndham Central College, formerly the Werribee Technical School and Galvin Park Secondary College (GPSC), is a government-funded high school in the outer Melbourne suburb of Werribee, Victoria, Australia.
+First being named Werribee Technical School between 1974 and 1983, it was first renamed to Galvin Park Secondary Secondary College, then finally being named Wyndham Central College in 2013.

 Wyndham Central College has a student population of about 1300, offering a curriculum for years 7–12.
-As well as the Victorian Certificate of Education (VCE), the Victorian Certificate of Applied Learning (VCAL) programme is also offered for years 11 and 12 students.
+The Victorian Certificate of Education (VCE) alongside the VCE Vocational Major (VM) is offered for students in Year 11 and 12.